Troubleshooting replication and revision creation

 Generic information about these background jobs can be found on the page about background processes.
 This page contains advice regarding how to troubleshoot these processes.

-If a data object is not replicated or does not get a new revision, consider first stopping and temporarily disabling the background process cronjob for troubleshooting.
-This can be done by temporarily setting the background process stop flag (/ZONE/yoda/flags/stop_replication
+If a data object is not replicated or does not get a new revision, first check whether this behaviour

 or /ZONE/yoda/flags/stop_revisions

-) and waiting for the job to finish.
+) and waiting for the job to

 The iquest command can be used to print a list of data objects that are queued for replication or revision creation.
 Example for replication: